Skip to main content Skip to secondary navigation

 Palo Alto Unified School District (PAUSD)

 Parents with older children can enroll their children within the Palo Alto Unified School District (PAUSD).
 The registration requirements and process is available on their website and the office provides extensive support to assist with getting your child(ren) registered.
+For on-campus residents who need a rental verification letter, please log into the myHousing portal and select "My Requests" link to retrieve your rental verification letter.

 Family Programs & Events

-Traditional Grad-wide Events for Families
+Grad-wide Events for Families

 Events include: